maxgmr/mfs16/mfs16book/src/memory_map.md

 In total, the MFS-16 has 8 MiB of ROM, 8 MiB of RAM, and 150 KiB of VRAM.

+Words and double words are stored as little-endian in ROM and RAM.

 | Start       | End         | Size    | Description                                                                                                                       |
 | ----------- | ----------- | ------- | --------------------------------------------------------------------------------------------------------------------------------- |
 | 0x0000_0000 | 0x007F_FFFF | 8 MiB   | Read-only memory (ROM).
 Used for loaded programs currently being executed.                                                        |